 It is important that you are proactive on where your super is invested, or else, a large percentage of your fund might be allocated in a fund that is not suitable for your situation.
 Make sure that you choose funds that will not eat up your super via poor investments or excessive fees.
 Take a closer look at your current super fund allocation and compare it against the market.

 Review the associated fees and the range of investment options available to meet your long-term goals.
 Also compare the insurance benefits provided by each fund.
-It is also ideal to consult a financial advisor who specialises in super investments so you can be guided in benchmarking your fund.[Related Post: Life Insurance: Why Most Sydney People Don’t Have It ]
+It is also ideal to consult a financial Adviser who specialises in super investments so you can be guided in benchmarking your fund.[Related Post: Life Insurance: Why Most Sydney People Don’t Have It ]

 2. Merge Your Accounts